Signed Into Law

 Which agencies enforce SB608?

-SB608 is enforced by Texas Department of Public Safety (DPS) and County Commissioners Courts (via Local Response Teams).
+SB608 is enforced by County Commissioners Courts (via Local Response Teams) and Texas Department of Public Safety (DPS).

 Q

-The compliance urgency for SB608 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB608 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q